-Juventino Quiroz is a bicycle activist in Panama, who’s trying to make space for the bicycle in a city where cars sit on top of the mobility pyramid.
-Encouraging people to cycle through “bike to work” projects and bringing bicycle-friendly businesses onboard are just a few of his ideas to make local citizens aware that they can fix new mobility problems with the bicycle.
-He has already had some successes the “Ciclovía Recreativa de Panamá” in 2014, and a law promoting the Panamanian Cyclist Day (October 28) as well as Bicycle Week.
-Since 2012 he is active with his movement “Movimiento Ciclistas en las calles de Panamá”
+My name is Juventino Quiroz, a bicycle activist from Panama.
+My goal is to make space for the bicycle in a city where cars sit on top of the mobility pyramid.
+Encouraging people to cycle through “bike to work” projects, and bringing bicycle-friendly businesses onboard, are just a few of my ideas to make local citizens aware that they can fix new mobility problems with the bicycle.
+I have already had some successes the “Ciclovía Recreativa de Panamá” in 2014, and pushed forward a law promoting the Panamanian Cyclist Day, as well as Bicycle Week.
+Since 2012 I have been active in building the movement “Movimiento Ciclistas en las calles de Panamá”

 To convince people in Panama City that a car-centered approach to the city sits opposite to the happiness and quality of life that we all want.
 I also want to create new ways to promote the bicycle, integrating the government into these new ways of doing things, and bringing companies and people who believe in this change on board to move our city forward.